Find information about homeschooling in Australia here.

 General Information – Homeschooling in Australia

-Homeschooling in Australia (also known as home education) is a vibrant growing movement.
-There are at least 30 000 children homeschooling in Australia.
+When I began contemplating homeschooling back in 1998, not many people even knew it was an option.
+Now it seems like everyone knows a homeschooler or two.
+Homeschooling in Australia (also known as home education) is a vibrant and rapidly growing movement.
+Whilst it is hard to get exact numbers, it is estimated that there are at least 30 000 children who homeschooling in Australia.

 According to a recent NSW parliamentary enquiry, parents’ reasons for homeschooling include: